valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

 - A set of four AEAs (`abci0`, `abci1`, `abci2`, `abci3`), in one-to-one connection with their corresponding Tendermint node.

-The agents connect to the remote service [DRAND](https://drand.love) during the execution of the demo.
+The agents connect to the remote [DRAND](https://drand.love) service during the execution of the demo.

 <figure markdown>
   ![](../images/hello_world_demo_architecture.svg){align=center}
-  <figcaption>Hello World agent service demo architecture with four agents</figcaption>
+  <figcaption>Hello World service demo architecture with four agents</figcaption>
 </figure>

 ## Running the demo